 Caroline is on the editorial board of BJOG (the British Journal of Obstetrics) and is a regular contributor.

-For further details of Caroline’s practice please click on the links to the left or contact a member of the clerking or client service team.
+For further details of Caroline’s practice please contact a member of the clerking or client service team.

 Bar Council Membership No: 25115